Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

 On the other hand, suppose $m$ is odd.
-Then $(m\pm1)/2$ are coprime, the negative sign of $a$ cannot be absorbed into $\theta$, and we obtain two leaves $\pm v(\theta)$ in \eqref{vth}.
-Since $m-1$ is even, we are allowed to replace $m\pm1$ by coprime $(m\pm1)/2$, from regularization \eqref{vth} onwards.
+Then $(m\pm1)/2$ are coprime, the negative sign of $a$ cannot be absorbed into $\theta$, and we obtain two leafs $\pm v(\theta)$ in \eqref{vth}.
+Since $m-1$ is even, we are allowed to replace $m\pm1$ by coprime $(m\pm1)/2$, from regularization \eqref{vth} onward.
 In other words, we may introduce $\tilde\theta:=\theta^2$ as a new regularizing parameter.
 In particular, half a cycle of $\theta$ corresponds to one full cycle of $\tilde\theta$.
 With these substitutions, the previous proof then shows how the previous winding numbers $\fw=m\pm1$ are cut in half, correspondingly, for odd $m$.

-This proves claim (v), and the theorem. \end{proof}
+Claim (vi) on blow-up stars at blow-up time $T\!=\!0$ follows from time expansion \eqref{loopH}, with the above modification for odd $m$, just as theorem \ref{thmloop}(iv) followed from time expansion \eqref{at}.
+This proves the theorem. \end{proof}

-Note that the winding numbers in (v) contradict the expectation \eqref{wtu}, here $\fw(\gamma^t)=(m-1)\,\fw(\gamma^v)$, of winding numbers suggested by proposition \ref{proploop}.
-The vanishing linearization in (ii), of course, is to blame for that.
+Note that the winding numbers in theorem \ref{thmuvwp}(v) contradict the expectation \eqref{wtu}, here $\fw_t=(m-1)\,\fw_v$\,, of winding numbers suggested by proposition \ref{proploop}.
+The vanishing linearization in (ii) is to blame for that, of course.

-For an explicit illustration of theorem \ref{thmuvwp}, let us consider the cubic case of \emph{classical elliptic functions}, i.e.\ the Hamiltonian pendulum \eqref{pen}, \eqref{Hpen} with lowest admissible degree $m=2$ and quadratic nonlinearity
+For an explicit illustration of theorem \ref{thmuvwp}, let us consider the cubic case of \emph{classical elliptic functions}, i.e.\ the Hamiltonian pendulum \eqref{pen}, \eqref{Hpen} with lowest admissible degree $m\!=\!2$ and quadratic nonlinearity